 The impact of required expansion will have significant implications for the energy infrastructure strategy and operation of UK airports.
-As a provider of power distribution and energy infrastructure solutions for Heathrow, Gatwick, Manchester, Stansted, London City and Luton airports, we understand the challenges UK airports are facing.
+As a provider of power distribution and energy infrastructure solutions for Heathrow, Gatwick, Manchester, Stansted, London City, Luton and Bristol airports, we understand the challenges UK airports are facing.

 Managing resilience and cost

 A one-second power interruption can affect an airport’s operations for hours, if not days.
 Having an experienced strategic energy infrastructure partner enables airports to outsource the design, build, management, operation and maintenance of their electrical assets.
-This enables the airport to remove the risk associated with managing these assets themselves and to focus on their day-to-day core business and their customers.
+This enables the airport to remove any risks associated with managing these assets themselves and to focus on their day-to-day business and customers.

-Airports are looking to reduce their energy consumption year-on-year whilst amaintaing security of supply.
+Airports are looking to reduce their energy consumption year-on-year while maintaining security of supply.
 This can be achieved through on-site renewable generation and battery storage, replacing lighting with LEDs and keeping energy consumption low as the expectations of customers, retailers and airlines are increasing.

 Heathrow - West Intake Substation

 We designed, procured and installed 33/11kV transformers and 33kV feeder cables to replace the existing assets which had reached the end of their operational life.Read more